janderland/fql/docs/index.md

 FQL provides a CLI for performing queries from the command line.
 To execute a query in "headless" mode (without fullscreen), you can use the `-q` flag.
+The query following the `-q` flag must be wrapped in single quotes to avoid mangling by BASH.

 ```language-bash
 ᐅ fql -q '/my/dir("hello","world")'
 /my/dir("hello","world")=nil
 ```

-When using BASH (or a BASH-like shell), The queries must be wrapped in single quotes to avoid mangling.

 The `-q` flag may be provided multiple times.
-When invoking FQL in this manner, all queries are performed in the same transaction.
+All queries are run within a single transaction.

 ```language-bash
 ᐅ fql -q '/my/dir("hello",<var:str>)' -q '/other(22,...)'